 The Darkness II is a very underrated gem.
 It's not a classic, and for a game based on a licensed title it's merely above average.
 But I really enjoyed this game.
 We'll never get a Darkness III, but I totally wouldn't mind playing another “score attack” sort of shooter.

 Speaking of co-op, my friends and I need to hop back in and finish the Hit List.
-Because why not?
+Because I had fun with the co-op, where each character had a unique Darkness weapon.

 Also, I apologize for some of the shameless plugging for my stuff.
 I'll try to minimize that in the future.